-- 31. The Table Office is on hand to assist with any queries Members have in relation to these rules, however, the responsibility for complying with requirements relating to the registration and recording of interests rests solely with individual Members.
-Members should also note that this guidance and any subsequent advice given cannot be a definitive interpretation of the requirements arising out of the 2006 Act and Standing Orders, as legal interpretation rests finally with the Courts. - 32.
-Contact details for the Table Office are included below:
+31. The Table Office is on hand to assist with any queries Members have in relation to these rules, however, the responsibility for complying with requirements relating to the registration and recording of interests rests solely with individual Members.
+Members should also note that this guidance and any subsequent advice given cannot be a definitive interpretation of the requirements arising out of the 2006 Act and Standing Orders, as legal interpretation rests finally with the Courts.

-Table Office
+32. Contact details for the Table Office are included below:

-3rd Floor, Ty Hywel National Assembly for Wales Cardiff Bay CF99 1NA
+Table Office Third Floor, Tŷ Hywel, Welsh Parliament, Cardiff Bay CF99 ISN

-Email: tableoffice@assembly.wales
+Email: tableoffice@senedd.wales

-Tel: 0300 200 6388
+Tel: 0300 200 6542